 The Master of Arts in Teaching (M.A.T.) program at Wheaton College has a bifold focus:

-1. to prepare excellent educators for the contexts to which they are called to serve Christ and His Kingdom
+to prepare excellent educators for the contexts to which they are called to serve Christ and His Kingdom

-2. to develop teacher-scholars who are able to use the rigorous knowledge in research for the purpose of educating and leading for human flourishing
+to develop teacher-scholars who are able to use the rigorous knowledge in research for the purpose of educating and leading for human flourishing

 The M.A.T. program enables candidates to earn a Master’s degree and an Illinois Professional Teaching License (PEL).
 There are two options by which candidates are admitted into the program.
-The first option is the Accelerated M.A.T. program, and is available to those students who are completing their undergraduate degree at Wheaton College and who apply for admission to the Graduate School by March 1 of their junior year.
+The first option is the Accelerated M.A.T. program, and is available to those students who are completing their undergraduate degree at Wheaton College and who apply for admission to the Graduate School their sophomore or junior year.
 The Accelerated M.A.T. incorporates the undergraduate professional course work into students’ undergraduate years here at Wheaton.
 The second option is the General M.A.T. program and is available for students who have received their undergraduate degree from another accredited institution.
 Candidates may apply to the General M.A.T program at any time of the year.

 The Department of Education is committed to providing an experience-oriented program set within the framework of a liberal arts education that provides a broad background of knowledge, dispositions, and skills important for a person entering the teaching profession.
 The purpose of the program is to prepare candidates to teach and lead for human flourishing.
 It is an ideal program for candidates considering teaching in public, private, or Christian schools, as well as international schools.